 As demonstrated in the attached findings, staff believes the new design proposal (Design Option 3) meets all the required findings under Planning Code sections 17.134.050 (General Use Permit criteria), 17.136.050(B) (Non-Residential Design Review criteria), 17.128.080(B) ((Monopole) Design Review criteria); 17.128.080(C) ((Monopole) Conditional Use Permit criteria); and 17.148.050 (Minor Variance).
 For convenience purposes, staff has attached all required findings to this staff report.
-The attached findings have been updated to reflect the newly proposed Design Option 3.
+The attached findings have been updated to reflect the newly proposed Option 3.
+Staff has carefully reviewed Design Option 3, and it is staff's opinion that all of the required findings can be met.